MRtrix3/mrtrix3/docs/reference/commands/for_each.rst

         $ for_each folder/*.mif : mrinfo IN

     This will run the "mrinfo" command for every .mif file present in "folder/".
-Note that the compulsory colon symbol is used to separate the list of items on which for_each is being instructed to operate, from the command that is intended to be run for each input.
+Note that the compulsory colon symbol is used to separate the list of items on which for_each is being instructed to operate from the command that is intended to be run for each input.

 -   *Multi-threaded use of for_each*::

         $ for_each -nthreads 4 freesurfer/subjects/* : recon-all -subjid NAME -all

-    In this example, for_each is instructed to run the FreeSurfer command 'recon-all' for all subjects within the 'subjects' directory, with four subjects being processed in parallel at any one time.
+    In this example, for_each is instructed to run the FreeSurfer command "recon-all" for all subjects within the "subjects" directory, with four subjects being processed in parallel at any one time.
 Whenever processing of one subject is completed, processing for a new unprocessed subject will commence.
 This technique is useful for improving the efficiency of running single-threaded commands on multi-core systems, as long as the system possesses enough memory to support such parallel processing.
 Note that in the case of multi-threaded commands (which includes many MRtrix3 commands), it is generally preferable to permit multi-threaded execution of the command on a single input at a time, rather than processing multiple inputs in parallel.

 -   *Excluding specific inputs from execution*::